July 12 2016

 It is important to have a to-do list when training so you stay on track for your goal race.
 However, a 'to-don't' list is just as important.

 Running seems pretty straightforward.
 You lace up your shoes, step outside and go.
 Despite its apparent simplicity, a few missteps can make the difference between slogging through your next race or flying across the finish line.
-We asked a panel including a nutritionist, coach, race director and sports psychologist for the most common mistakes they see in runners of all levels—and to deliver easy fixes for moving forward without any bumps in the road.
+We asked a panel of experts—including a nutritionist, coach, race director and sports psychologist—for the most common mistakes they see in runners of all levels.
+They have delivered easy fixes for moving forward without any bumps in the road.

 Quick Fix: Prepare a post-run snack before you hit the trails or road.
 “It is recommended a person eat within one hour after any run [lasting 45 minutes or longer],” shares Keri Gans, R.D., author of The Small Change Diet.
 “This is to optimally replenish glycogen stores and repair and rebuild muscles.
 Fatigue may set in and your appetite will go on overdrive the longer you wait to refuel.”
 Reach for a snack around 200 calories that contains both carbs and protein.
 Gans recommends Greek yogurt with berries, an open-faced turkey sandwich or a glass of low-fat chocolate milk.

 Quick Fix: “I always write the date I start running in a pair of shoes somewhere on my shoes with a Sharpie marker so that I know when to replace them,” explains Lesley Mettler, founder and head coach of coachlesley.com.
 Mettler also recommends replacing shoes every three to six months during training to minimize the risk of injury.
 It’s too easy to buy a pair of shoes then forget when you bought them.
 Oops!
 The Sharpie trick keeps the date in plain view to ensure it won’t slip your mind.